timb-machine-mirrors/pfuntner-toys/doc/pipeit.md

     ```
     I am often disappointed in Linux commands that don't allow `<(command)` for a file.
 Some of my older tools might be the same way but lately instead of making sure a file is a regular file, I just make sure it **isn't** a directory - that way, I can support pipes.
 Ansible is a good example of this - I think I learned that `ansible-playbook` doesn't like a temporary playbook that I build on the fly in a pipe.
 - I had started to work in a `--become` option but abandoned it when I was facing strange errors I couldn't correct.
 If someone has a good use case, I might return to it and get it to work.
 It should be possible!
+- I originally came up with the idea for this script when I was getting a new work laptop and wanted to backup (store) some files on a remote Ubuntu machine I also use at work.
+Writing the tarball to the remote system worked great but I wanted to do something similar to read the file too.
+It took a little doing to do things quite right to preserve arbitrary data but I think both directions are working well.